 06. New Bo Tree

 In 2016, the Bo tree arena was renovated with 28 Buddha statues, a golden fence, an upper terrace, a glim area and a great wall as a concept of the present chief prelate Venerable Raththota Seelawansa thero.
-This photo was taken in the renovation period.
+These photos were taken in the renovation period.